fitzgerald-lab/DELTA_NHSE/README.md

-This repository contains code used to perform the analysis for xyz.
+This repository contains code used to perform the analysis for "Prospective Evaluation of Biomarker Risk Stratification using Capsule Sponge in the Surveillance of Barrett’s Oesophagus: Results from UK Real-world Implementation Studies".